Create and track Milestones in Jira

 3. Tracking Reports

-Planning Reports
+Resource Planning Reports

-These reports display planned workload based on Remaining Time Estimate of scheduled Jira tasks and custom events.
-There are reports type available: workload for each employee, per team and project, their respective summary variants.
+These reports display the planned workload based on the Remaining Time Estimate of scheduled Jira tasks and custom events.
+There are reports type available: workload for each employee, per team and project, and their respective summary variants.
 Extra reports display the availability of people in particular teams or positions (per skills) at a point in time.

 Utilization Report in Jira